 Mindfulness is not a magic wand that removes problems and challenges.
 It also doesn’t dull emotions or control behavior.
 What it does is help kids calm and center themselves and learn to focus their attention intentionally so they can approach their inevitable problems and challenges openly and calmly.

-- Boost executive functioning in the brain to help academic learning.
-Mindfulness helps the developing brain because it hones skills that are rooted in the brain’s prefrontal cortex, such as concentration, attention span, memory, planning, reasoning, problem-solving, and smooth switching between tasks.2 A large review of studies evaluating the effectiveness of mindfulness-based interventions in schools revealed that mindfulness enhances academic skills and performance.6
+- Boosts executive functioning in the brain to help academic learning: Mindfulness helps the developing brain because it hones skills that are rooted in the brain’s prefrontal cortex, such as concentration, attention span, memory, planning, reasoning, problem-solving, and smooth switching between tasks.2 A large review of studies evaluating the effectiveness of mindfulness-based interventions in schools revealed that mindfulness enhances academic skills and performance.5

-- Increase social and emotional skills.
-A major developmental task of childhood and adolescence is to learn how to form and keep friendships and to deal with interpersonal conflicts.7 Learning mindfulness can help kids navigate these challenges successfully by increasing skills like attentive listening, empathy, and perspective-taking.8 Research has shown that mindfulness creates changes in the brain that decrease emotional reactivity and increase self-regulatory behaviors.8 Kids with emotional and behavioral issues remain calmer and respond to situations more rationally when they use mindfulness to focus their attention.9 Kids who are mindful also tend to develop patience, a necessary quality in relationships throughout life.
+- Increases social and emotional skills: A major developmental task of childhood and adolescence is to learn how to form and keep friendships and to deal with interpersonal conflicts.6 Learning mindfulness can help kids navigate these challenges successfully by increasing skills like attentive listening, empathy, and perspective-taking.7 Research has shown that mindfulness creates changes in the brain that decrease emotional reactivity and increase self-regulatory behaviors.7 Kids with emotional and behavioral issues remain calmer and respond to situations more rationally when they use mindfulness to focus their attention.
+Kids who are mindful also tend to develop patience, a necessary quality in relationships throughout life.

-- Build resilience.
-Because it helps build emotional and behavioral regulation skills, mindfulness helps kids cope positively with problems and setbacks.
-Beyond this, studies have shown that using mindfulness skills decreases symptoms of depression.8
+- Builds resilience: Because it helps build emotional and behavioral regulation skills, mindfulness helps kids cope positively with problems and setbacks.
+Beyond this, studies have shown that using mindfulness skills decreases symptoms of depression.7

-- Improve overall mental health and wellbeing.
-It’s widely accepted that being mindful, attentive and centered in the moment, enhances mental health and wellbeing at every age.
-Kids who are mindful show increased self-confidence and compassion,3,4 acceptance of themselves, others, and situations,2 openness to experiences,4 and happiness and enjoyment of their lives.2,10
+- Improves overall mental health and wellbeing: It’s widely accepted that being mindful, attentive and centered in the moment, enhances mental health and wellbeing at every age.
+Kids who are mindful show increased self-confidence and compassion, acceptance of themselves, others, and situations, openness to experiences, and happiness and enjoyment of their lives.2,3,4,8

 The good news about teaching and learning mindfulness is that set rules and procedures don’t exist.
 Mindfulness is both an attitude and a skill that kids pick up as they are exposed to the concepts.
 Modeling mindfulness for your kids by verbalizing your own thoughts, paying full attention to them (and to any task you are engaged in) rather than being distracted by your phone, and pausing to breathe and focus your attention when you’re upset helps kids internalize these skills for themselves.